 - Parents (with teacher input) decide if their child is ready for in-car instruction.
 ONLY THEN do in-car lessons begin.

 - 27 hours in-car instruction including all critical day and night driving situations – 10 additional hours must be logged by parents to complete the 37 hours required by the State of Texas.

 - License appointments may be scheduled with a SafeWay instructor (which may alleviate need to go to DPS for test).

 Who is a candidate?

-Intellectually capable students (at least 15 years old) who need a slower pace of instruction, expanded explanation, and support to safely master state requirements and driving demands.
+Intellectually capable students (at least 15 years old) who need a slower pace of instruction, expanded explanation, and support to safely master state requirements, skill sets and driving demands.